Susceptible-Infected Epidemics on Evolving Graphs: Proof of Theorem

 In the introduction we have noted that delSI is equivalent to independent bond percolation.
 That is, we keep each edge independently with probability $\lambda/(\lambda+\rho)$ and find the component containing the initially infected vertex (say, vertex 1).
 To compute the size of the delSI epidemic starting from vertex 1, we apply a standard algorithm, see e.g., \cite{ML}, for computing the size of the component containing 1 in the reduced graph in which edges have independently been deleted with probability $\rho/(\lambda+\rho)$.
 We call this the {\it exploration process of delSI.} At step 0 the active set ${\cal A}_0=\{1\}$, the unexplored set ${\cal U}_0 =\{2, \ldots n \}$, and the removed set ${\cal R}_0=\emptyset$.
 Here removed means these sites are no longer needed in the computation.
 In the SI model sites never enter the removed state, Let $\eta_{i,j} = \eta_{j,i}=1$ if there is an edge connecting $i$ and $j$ in the reduced graph.
 If $\eta_{i,j}=1$ an infection at $i$ is transmitted to $j$.
 At step $t$ if ${\cal A}_t \neq\emptyset$ we pick an $i_t \in {\cal A}_t$ and update the sets as follows.

 When ${\cal A}_t=\emptyset$ we have found the cluster containing 1 in the reduced graph, which will be the final set of infected sites in the SI model.
 The \emph{exploration process of the configuration model} can be similarly defined (just without deletion of edges) and we let $\mathcal{J}_t$ be the set of active sites at step $t$ in this exploration.
-We set $A_t=\abs{\mathcal{A}_{t+1}}$ and $J_t=\abs{\mathcal{J}_{t+1}}$.
+We set $R_t=\abs{\mathcal{R}_{t+1}}=t+1$, $A_t=\abs{\mathcal{A}_{t+1}}$ and $J_t=\abs{\mathcal{J}_{t+1}}$.
 We make a time shift so that $A_t$ and $J_t$ can be coupled with two random walks with i.i.d. increments (see Lemma \ref{l:atst} below).

 We now study the exploration process of the configuration model itself as well as the delSI process on such graph.
-Let $\psi_0$ have generating function $G$ defined in \eqref{F_2} and $\zeta_0$ have the distribution Binomial($D,\lambda/(\lambda+\rho)$) whose the generating function is denoted by $G^{\rho}$.
+Let $\psi_0$ have generating function $G$ defined in \eqref{F_2} and $\zeta_0$ have a Binomial($D,\lambda/(\lambda+\rho)$) distribution whose generating function is denoted by $G^{\rho}$.
 The two generating functions are related by